 Via Oak Knoll

 Oak Knoll is intermediate-level single track with beautifully crafted stone switchbacks.
 After 0.25 miles on Newton’s Revenge, turn left onto Oak Knoll.
-You’ll cross over the service road twice, but continue straight, staying on Oak Knoll.
+You’ll cross over the service road twice, but continue straight.
 You'll come to a “T” intersection where Oak Knoll joins Newton’s Revenge.
-Take a right onto Newton’s Revenge, and continue about 50 yards until you connect to the service road.
+Take a right onto Newton’s Revenge, and continue until you connect to the service road.
 At this point you have two options to get to Stratton Brook hut: take a hard left and continue 100 yards to the hut, OR continue straight to a single track trail.
 This trail winds through the woods and exposes great views of Sugarloaf.
-Distance from Stratton Brook trailhead is just under 4 miles and will take about 3 hours.
+Distance from Stratton Brook trailhead is just under 4 miles and will take about 3 hours hiking.